-Sydney North Primary Health Network (SNPHN) is funded by the Australian Department of Health and guided by Orygen The National Centre of Excellence in Youth Mental Health to improve the effectiveness and efficiency of youth health services in the Northern Sydney region.
+Sydney North Health Network (SNHN) is funded by the Australian Department of Health and guided by Orygen The National Centre of Excellence in Youth Mental Health to improve the effectiveness and efficiency of youth health services in the Northern Sydney region.

 This is achieved through a partnership approach with Northern Sydney young people, general practitioners, primary care nurses, allied health providers, community organisations, councils and Northern Sydney Local Health District (NSLHD) in the consultation, co-designing, and commissioning of youth services.
 To date over 200 stakeholders have been involved in the designing of regional youth services funded by SNPHN.

 headspace services for people with Mild to moderate mental illness, drug and alcohol, sexual health and employment services for young people aged 12-25 in a youth friendly environment.

 Butterfly Foundation’s Intensive Outpatient Program, includes group therapy and nutrition therapy for young people whose finances would otherwise limit access to the service.